This How to Guide for making a geometric plant hanger out of straws was provided to Upcycle My Stuff by Penelope Quinn of Crafty Girl Life Hacks.

 Step 6: Spray Paint

-Give 3 coats of spray paint in your desired colour.
+Give 3 coats of spray paint in your desired color.
 Start light and dry between each coat.

 Step 7: Insert plant!